pekwm/pekwm/doc/actions.md

 **Maximized (bool bool)**

 If a frame is maximized.
-Two parameters, first one decides if the frame is maximized horizontally, the second if it is maximized vertically.
+Two parameters are involved; the first one decides if the frame is maximized horizontally, the second if it is maximized vertically.

 **Fullscreen**